Holy-Shine/GitToc/README.md

 - **Windows**

-  This simple script has been packed into windows PE file(.exe) by [pyinstaller](https://pypi.org/project/PyInstaller/).
-Now you can click `gitToc.exe` directly and do transformation job in your Windows PC.
+  This simple script has been packed into windows PE file(.exe) within [release version](https://github.com/Holy-Shine/GitToc/releases/tag/v1.0.0) by [pyinstaller](https://pypi.org/project/PyInstaller/).
+Now you can click `gitToc_GUI.exe` directly and do transformation job in your Windows PC.